GoofyNest/HardwareSpoofing/README.md

-# 🛡️ Ban Evading the AntiCheat
+# 🛡️ Ban Evading the AntiCheat (Not fully complete yet)
 ### 💪💪 Second chance to everyone 💪💪

 **Safely bypass all the AntiCheats below, never need to pay someone for spoofing your serials again**